-- There is a risk that you may not receive dividends or that our dividends may not grow over time. - Provisions of the Maryland General Corporation Law and of our charter and bylaws could deter takeover attempts and have an adverse impact on the price of our common stock. - Investing in our shares may involve an above average degree of risk. - The market price of our common stock may fluctuate significantly. - We may allocate the net proceeds from this offering in ways with which you may not agree. - Prior to this offering, there has been no public market for our common stock, and we cannot assure you that the market price of our shares will not decline following the offering. - Investors in this offering will incur immediate dilution upon the closing of this offering. - Sales of substantial amounts of our common stock in the public market may have an adverse effect on the market price of our common stock.
+- There is a risk that you may not receive dividends or that our dividends may not grow over time. - Provisions of the Maryland General Corporation Law and of our charter and bylaws could deter takeover attempts and have an adverse impact on the price of our common stock. - Investing in our shares may involve an above average degree of risk. - The market price of our common stock may fluctuate significantly. - We may allocate the net proceeds from this offering in ways with which you may not agree. - Our shares may trade at discounts from net asset value. - Investors in this offering will incur immediate dilution upon the closing of this offering. - Sales of substantial amounts of our common stock in the public market may have an adverse effect on the market price of our common stock.